Davisco Foods International: 1993–2003

-The 1990s brought rapid change to Davisco Foods International. the whey protein isolate responsible for increased company profits in the 1980s, found new applications in the consumer market.
+The 1990s brought rapid change to Davisco Foods International.
+The whey protein isolate responsible for increased company profits in the 1980s, found new applications in the consumer market.

 In 1994, the fully automated cheese plant in Jerome received honors as Food Engineering Magazine's New Plant of the Year.

 In 1995, Pauline Olson joined Davisco Food International's management team as the Director of Sales and Marketing.
 Also during this time, the company hired new sales personnel and full-time applications scientists.

 In 1998, Jerome Cheese Company was selected as the prime site for the construction of a new whey processing facility.
 The operation became the only commercial whey fractionating plant in the United States to use chromatography methods.
 The addition of an automated cheddaring system later in 1998 increased plant capacity.

 As the company grew and the need for sales and marketing resources increased, Davisco Foods International moved its original Le Sueur sales headquarters to Eden Prairie, Minnesota.
 The company later added sales offices in Mexico City, Mexico, and Geneva, Switzerland.

-2003–Present
+2003–present

 During the 2000s, Davisco Foods International launched a consumer line of whey protein products, beginning with the sales of a whey protein isolate in March 2004.
 At the end of 2006, the company began sales of two additional consumer products, a hydrolyzed whey protein isolate supplement) and BioZzz (alpha-lactalbumin).
 Davisco Foods International, Inc. announced the appointment of Jon Davis as President and Chief Executive Officer effective January 1, 2012.

+In 2014, Agropur acquired the processing assets of Davisco Foods International.